day8/re-frame/docs/Interceptors.md

 __2.__ That will associate `:some-id` with a chain of about 5 interceptors because:
   - there are two interceptors supplied
   - the handler is wrapped as an interceptor and added to the end
-  - the registration function adds a couple of interceptors of its own
+  - the registration function inserts a couple of interceptors at the front

 __3.__ Interceptors can do interesting things:
    - add to coeffects  (inputs to the handler)
    - process effects (make side effects happen)
    - produce logs
-   -
+   - further process

-In the next Tutorial, we look at how you can add coeffects.
+In the next Tutorial, we'll look at Effects

-### Free Beer
+## Appendix

+### The Builtin Interceptors

 re-frame comes with some builtin Interceptors:
   - __debug__: log each event as it is processed.
 Shows incremental [`clojure.data/diff`](https://clojuredocs.org/clojure.data/diff) reports.